jamierumbelow/taggable/README.txt

 Install Instructions
 ====================

-Install Taggable like any other ExpressionEngine 2 addon.
+Install Taggable like any other ExpressionEngine 2 add-on.
 Simply drag the taggable/ folder found in your download into the system/expressionengine/third_party/ folder.
 Then go into the EE control panel, navigate to the Modules page and find Taggable in the list.

 Click the install link and you should see a set of form fields allowing you to enable or disable the various parts of the addon.
 Make sure you enable every part of the extension - the module, extension and fieldtype.